 - Whisk together flour, ⅓ cup of sugar and salt in a bowl.
 Warm milk in the microwave for about 45 seconds or until a thermometer reads 100 to 110 degrees.
 Add the milk and 1 tsp sugar to the bowl of a stand mixer fit with a dough hook.
 Sprinkle the yeast over the milk and stir to combine.
 Let stand for about 5 minutes until the yeast starts to foam.

 - Add eggs, vanilla, flour, sugar and salt to the yeast mixture.
-Mix on low speed until combined and then increase speed to medium and mix for about 5 minutes until the dough is smooth.
+Mix on low speed until combined and then increase speed to medium low and mix for about 5 minutes until the dough is smooth.

-- Add the softened butter gradually and mix on medium about 4 minutes until butter is incorporated and dough comes together but is sticky.
+- Add the softened butter by the tablespoon and mix on medium low about 4 minutes until butter is incorporated and dough comes together but is sticky.
 Scrape down the sides of the bowl as needed during mixing.

 - Cover the bowl with plastic wrap and let rise in a warm place for 1 to 1 ½ hours until the dough is about doubled (or let rise in the refrigerator overnight).
 Punch down the dough and scrape out onto a lightly floured surface.
 Divide the dough into 2 halves and shape into a rectangle.